babyoblong/riverside-fork-repo/README.md

 A - Online Ordering - given the timescale for the project, technical complexity I feel this isn't feasible at this stage.

+## Scope

+- What they say they need?
+    - The client wants a professional, mobile-friendly, clean site which would start their journey into the online business space.
+    - The client wants to add social media to their site via a link.
+    - The client wants a menu/product page - this is vital.
+    - The client wants to be able to be contaced by the user using a form.
+    - Finally, the client wants to allow online ordering to increase sales.
+Given the timescale and the complexity of the job which is beyond the scope of the MS1 project, this would have to be added in a later release.

+- What they actually need?
+    - Riverside Coffeehouse will benefit from having a mobile-first site.
+    - An introduction portion to the Coffeehouse will also be needed to address User Goals.
+    - The client wants a menu/product, so they will need downloadable menus.
+    - The client will need social media icons to link to their social media site.
+    - The client needs a contact form to better connect with users.

+- What they don't know they need?

+    - Opening times
+    - Food Hygiene Ratings
+    - Privacy Policy
+    - Cookies Policy